Shougo/neocomplete.vim/README.md

 You also need gcc and make.

-When everything is prepared, untar the source and execute these commands.
+When everything is prepared, execute these commands.

-    $ cd /usr/src
+    cd /usr/src
-    $ tar jxf vim-7.4.tar.bz2
+    tar jxf vim-7.4.tar.bz2
-    $ cd /vim/vim74/
+    cd /vim/vim74/
-    $ ./configure --enable-luainterp --with-lua-prefix --enable-gui=no --without-x --enable-multibyte --prefix=/usr
-    $ make && make install
+    ./configure --enable-luainterp --with-lua-prefix --enable-gui=no --without-x --enable-multibyte --prefix=/usr make && make install

-To check if everything was successfull enter the following
+To check if everything was successfull enter the following `vim --version`.
+You should see ` +lua` in the list of features.

-    $ vim --version

-You should see

-    +lua

-in the list of features.

 ## Snippets